stfc/cloud-azimuth-user-docs/docs/platforms/kubernetes-applications/jupyterhub.md

 |[Python environment (minimal)](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-minimal-notebook)|A minimally functional Jupyter server; with basic commandline tools, a TeX environment and Python (along with the Conda and Mamba package managers).|
 |[Data Science Notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook)|Contains [popular scientific Python packages](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook), [the R interpreter and a basic set of data science packages](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-r-notebook), [rpy2](https://rpy2.github.io/doc/latest/html/index.html), and the [Julia compiler along with notebook support and HDF5](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-julia-notebook).|
 |[GPU-enabled Machine Learning environment](https://github.com/iot-salzburg/gpu-jupyter)|Contains GPU support and drivers; along with TensorFlow, Keras, PyTorch, and everything in the above Data Science Notebook.|

+!!!
+Warning
+    The `GPU-enabled Machine Learning environment` profile will only launch on clusters with a node group that has machines with a GPU-enabled flavour.
+It may take 10-15 minutes to launch this profile for the first time on a newly deployed GPU node.
+This is because Nvidia CUDA drivers are installed first automatically in the background, then the large ~8GB profile docker image needs to be downloaded and loaded.</br>While waiting, you may see a message saying "No Capacity" or "No Nodes match the affinity/selector".
+This is okay, so long as there is a GPU node group available.

 #### Server Hub
 To switch profile or restart the code server from JupyterLab, head to File → Hub Control Panel.